krishnarajvr/microservice-mono-gin-gorm/gateway/README.md

 ```
 make build
 ```
+Make sure current directory is ./gateway .
+Not the plugin directory. ( ``` cd ../../ ``` )

 It will generate krakend-out.json file with final configuration from the templates and settings.

 ### Start the gateway